neoseurae12/ARCoreGeoSpatialAPI/README.md

 # ARCore Geospatial Codelab project

-This repository contains the template used for the [ARCore Geospatial API Codelab](https://developers.google.com/ar/develop/geospatial/java/codelab#0).
+This repository contains the code for ARCore Geospatial project using the template [ARCore Geospatial API Codelab](https://developers.google.com/ar/develop/geospatial/java/codelab#0).

 This repository contains the following branches: